The Four Types of Wedges in Golf

 The four types of wedges in golf are pitching wedge (PW), sand wedge (SW), lob wedge (LW), and gap wedge (GW).

-- 70% of the shots you take come inside 100 yards.
+- 70% of shots occur within 100 yards.

 Quick History of the 4 Types of Wedges

 Golf is a very old game.
-The first written record of a game resembling modern golf comes from 16th century Latin and Dutch books, but there are records of civilizations all around the world playing golf-like, stick-and-ball games as far back as the 11th century Chinese—1,000 years ago.
+The first written record of a game resembling modern golf comes from 16th-century Latin and Dutch books, but there are records of civilizations all around the world playing golf-like, stick-and-ball games as far back as the 11th century Chinese—1,000 years ago.

 As the game of golf has evolved over the last millennium, so, too, has the equipment.